StoneCypher/todo_redux_to_not/walkthrough.md

 ![](./inspector_screen.png)

 Note that the time machine behavior is not declinable, and if not manually managed, is better known as a "severe memory leak."  😂

+> Side note about packaging
+>
+> You'll notice that the Redux packaging is with respect to the local filesystem.
+This is the first example from the Vanilla approach, and it is *not* filesystem local.
+>
+> This is because Babel will compile `import/export` down to CommonJS `require`, which can *and should* handle the packaging for us.
+This will prevent duplicate module inclusion (because the packager can't guarantee the file doesn't change as a build side-effect,) make the resulting package smaller and faster, and remove reliance on the developer to know the local filesystem layout, also making the code easier to modify and restructure in the process, with less maintenance and fewer opportunities for defects.
+>
+> It is not clear why the tutorial chooses this hard-path approach.
+It may be in the expectation that future browsers can consume directly, but by then, the module loader spec will offer name registration, and it will be both unnecessary and invoke counterproductive successive HTTP2 header hits in the stream.

 <br/><br/><br/>
 ## Misunderstanding unidirectional